conorwhanson/coding_reference/Unsupervised_ML/Unsupervised_ML.md

 Prior to running Unsupervised algorithms we need to:

 **Select** data => make choices about which data to use/include.
-**Process** data => organize data (format, clean, sample, drop nulls, dimensionality reduction, label encoding/one hot encoding, scaling, etc).
+**Process/Clean** data => organize data (format, clean, sample, fixing nulls, dimensionality reduction, encode categorical data, scaling (not encoded data!!), etc).
+    - Scaling: normalizes data to produce a non-skewed data set. **Crucial for linear models**
+    - Independence of input features: ensure each input feature is completely independent from one another.
+This is almost always impossible.
+Multiple correlations can exist in features (called multicollinearity).
+    - Dimensionality Reduction: Removes dimensions (features) to simplify dataset, but leaves you with less data with which to predict.
+More variance of information = better sample.
 **Transform** data => for ease of future use; format into database, spreadsheet, csv, etc.

 #### K-means algorithm for clustering